wbond/sublime_terminal/readme.md

 }
 ```

-A parameter may also contain the *%CWD%* placeholder, which will be substituted with the current working directory the terminal was opened to.
+Parameters may contain environment variables, which will be expanded.
+Additionally, a parameter may also contain the *%CWD%* placeholder, which will be substituted with the current working directory the terminal was opened to.

 ```json
 {